jquery/learn.jquery.com/page/javascript-101/syntax-basics.md

 ```
 // Single and multi line comments.

-// this is an example of a single line comment.
+// This is an example of a single line comment.

 /*
  * this is an example